 |State of Charge||Sealed or Flooded Lead Acid battery voltage||Gel battery voltage||AGM battery voltage|

 We have taken the battery pack with us on several camping trips already and it works great.
-You can use it for charging phones, laptops, drones, running a heater or heated blanket etc. And all for a reasonable price (just be ready for it to be a bit heavier than the commercial units)
+You can use it for charging phones, laptops, drones, running a heater or heated blanket etc. And this battery pack is all for a reasonable price (just be ready for it to be a bit heavier than the commercial units).

 |100Ah Deep Cycle Battery||$ 179.99|